sobolevn/sobolevn.github.io/_pages/about.md

 - Spread a word about what I do with my [blog posts](https://sobolevn.me/) and [conference talks](https://sobolevn.me/talks/)
 - Participate in different closely-related [activities](https://sobolevn.me/activities/)

+### Side projects

+I also run a few side projects:

+- [hrvs.tech](https://hrvs.tech/) where I help recruiters to write great vacancies for developers

 ## Stack

 I work with `python`, `elixir`, and `javascript` (`typescript` too).